k4yt3x/konadl/README.md

 ### Current Version Changes

+1. **Images downloaded are now uncompressed original images**

+![konadl_cli](https://user-images.githubusercontent.com/21986859/38762615-bb0269a4-3f5b-11e8-895d-0eb197a3de8f.png)

+### Recent Changes
 1. The program can now recover itself from all kinds of errors and continue downloading
 Examples:
    + Temporary network issues
    + Temporary server-side situations

-![konadl_cli](https://user-images.githubusercontent.com/21986859/38762615-bb0269a4-3f5b-11e8-895d-0eb197a3de8f.png)

-### Recent Changes

 1. Progress file is now stored in the storage directory
 1. Added print lock to prevent printing formating error
 1. User can now continue from where they left off